nptr/msstyleEditor/README.md

 ## Visual Style Structure

 Understanding of the logical structure of visual styles is helpful when using this program.
-Fortunately its quite simple, so the figure blow should give you the basic understanding required.
+Fortunately its quite simple, so the figure below should give you the basic understanding required.
 ```bash
 ├─ Class 1 (e.g. Button, Window)
 │   └─ Part 1 (e.g. Pushbutton, Left Frame)